dfkaye/simplegraph/README.md

 ---------------------

-What makes this implementation of the graph *simple* is that there is no concept of a *node* or node map.
-Rather, a graph instance contains an edges array of other graph instances.
+What makes this implementation of the graph *simple* is that there is no concept of a *node* or node lookup map.
+Rather, a graph instance contains an array of *edges* which are other graph instances.
+Nothing special.

 approach
 --------